 Did you know that more than three out of four children will have at least one ear infection by their third birthday?
 In fact, according to UpToDate, between 60-80% of children have at least one ear infection by their first birthday, and 80-90% will by 2-3 years old.

 Did you know that about 20 percent of adults in the United States report some degree of hearing loss?
 By the time people reach age 65, that number rises to 1 in 3.
-As an audiologist, there are many common questions I receive about hearing loss, so I want to share those—and their answers—with you.
+There are many common questions we receive about hearing loss, so we want to share those—and their answers—with you.

 Sign up to receive our monthly Health-e-Update newsletter with health information, events, recipes and more to help you and your family live better.